 Rose Bowl.
 Ray and Donna arrive at the Rolling Stones concert venue.
 She asks him how they're going to get tickets, since the show's probably sold out by now - and Ray tells her he's seen all the great shows without tickets.
 She looks alarmed and says she won't do anything illegal, and he grins and assures her that his plan is perfectly legal, then hands her a vendor's badge.
 She exclaims, "We're working here?!" and he's like, "D'yuh" and then the two display their badges to the security guards and make their way through the main gate.

 Beach house.
 David and Clare dial onto the World Wide Web with their ginormous computer and go onto a primitive looking forum for Rolling Stones fans.
 Clare scoffs at all the effusive praise the band is getting, so she posts a derogatory comment about the Stones...and, predictably, gets a lot of angry retorts.
 David thinks this looks like fun and starts doing the same, then mentions that his dad got him a couple of tickets to the concert.
 Clare perks up and tells him it might be fun to see all the rabid fans up close and personal.
-And then, because the writers stubbornly refuse to give David and Clare a real storyline, the two continue to amuse themselves by posting online messages about how badly the Rolling Stones suck.
+The two amuse themselves by posting online messages about how hard the Rolling Stones suck.

 Rehab.
 Steve, Nat, and Willie the Cook drop by to talk to Dylan.
 They urge him to sell his share of the Peach Pit After Dark, and Dylan doesn't put up any resistance and wearily says he'll sign whatever they want.
 That settled, Nat asks him what it's like in rehab, and Dylan tells them he'll be going into group therapy soon...the kind that includes confrontational analysis.
 When the dinner bell rings, the three get up to leave...and Willie tells Dylan he feels bad for him, in particular the way he keeps fucking up his life.